US and Chinese officials met this week at the Pentagon to discuss relations | KRDO

 By Haley Britzky, CNN

-(CNN) — US and Chinese officials met Monday and Tuesday at the Pentagon to discuss US-PRC relations, the Pentagon announced in a news release on Tuesday, including military-to-military communication and the “importance of operational safety across the Indo-Pacific region.”
+(CNN) — United States and Chinese officials met Monday and Tuesday at the Pentagon to discuss relations between the two countries, the Pentagon announced in a news release on Tuesday, including military-to-military communication and the “importance of operational safety across the Indo-Pacific region.”

 Tuesday’s release from the Pentagon said Chase reaffirmed that the US would “continue to fly, sail, and operate safely and responsibly wherever international law allows; and underscored that the U.S. commitment to our allies in the Indo-Pacific and globally remains ironclad.”
 It also said that Chase reiterated the US’ commitment to the “One China” policy.